strongloop/strongloop.com2/_posts/2018-04-16-github-example-app-part3.md

 Since GitHub does not keep track of the history on how the number of stargazers change over time.
-In this article, we are going to complete the application by persisting such data into a [Cloudant](https://console.bluemix.net/catalog/services/cloudant-nosql-db) database.
+In this article, we are going to complete the application by persisting such data together with the timestamp into a [Cloudant](https://console.bluemix.net/catalog/services/cloudant-nosql-db) database.

 <img src="../blog-assets/2018/04/github-app-cloudant.png" alt="Creating Model, DataSource and Repository" style="width: 400px; margin:auto;"/>